Crash Course On Auto Insurance

 What do you know about car insurance?
 Hopefully, you know that insurance is not an option.
 It's an absolute necessity and legally required in most states.
 With today's high medical costs, increasingly expensive car repair costs, and high litigation expenses, even a seemingly minor accident could cause a major financial hardship for you.

 Every state except for New Hampshire requires you to have auto liability insurance, and all states have financial responsibility laws, meaning you need to have sufficient assets to pay claims if you cause an accident.
 If not, you must purchase at least the state minimum amount of insurance.

 Visit the GEICO auto coverages page to determine what types of coverage you'll need for your car.

-If your parents are insured with GEICO, you can take advantage of GEICO's Family Pricing Program, which allows you to start your own auto policy while receiving the same great rates and most of the discounts available to your parents.
+If your parents are insured with GEICO, you may be able to take advantage of GEICO's Family Pricing Program, which allows you to start your own auto policy while receiving the same great rates and most of the discounts available to your parents.
 And the discounts you may not be eligible for when you first buy your policy may be available as your driving experience increases.
-Plus, you'll find getting service as easy as your parents do on your mobile, online, or over the phone.
+Plus, you'll find getting service as easy as your parents do on your mobile device, online, or over the phone.
 When you call for a quote at (800) 555-2760, be sure to ask your GEICO sales agent about the GEICO Family Pricing Program.

 There are also things you can do to get a lower rate.